3kh0/ext-remover/README.md

 QuickView is a universal webview exploit in Chrome OS that utilizes the QuickOffice component extension.
 This exploit lets you create login windows with arbitrary URLs, thus allowing you to load pages without any extensions.

-Go to <a href="https://quickview-exploit.pages.dev/">quickview-exploit.pages.dev</a> and follow the instructions
+Go to <a href="https://quickview-exploit.pages.dev/">quickview-exploit.pages.dev</a> and follow the instructions.

 ### Further reading
 - [Writeup](https://ading.dev/blog/posts/quickview.html)